liangchow/leetcode/Notes/Nextjs.md

 ## API Endpoints

 Next.js simplifies backend development like those in Express.js.
-The first approach is to create a folder route `api\hello` in the app directory.
+The first approach is to create a folder route `api\users` in the app directory.
 The second approach is to create a direct route handle within the app directory itself with a new file `route.js`.
 These two cannot interfer.
 "They" recommend the first approach to distinguish between front-end and back-end applications with the folder naming convention.

 ```
 // Next.js supports the following HTTP methods: